Ad Impression Tracking Software: What You Need to Know

 Those numbers help your sponsor choose the next buy.
 They also help you raise rates on slots that prove attention.

 Picture a 6-person newsletter team selling three sponsor slots every Thursday.
 The editor sends the issue at 7:05 a.m.
 The sales lead gets a Slack message before lunch.
 The sponsor asks for slot results.
-Without tracking software, someone opens the email platform, a link report, and Google Analytics in three tabs.
+Without placement analytics, someone opens the email platform, a link report, and Google Analytics in three tabs.

 That scramble feels familiar because each tool tells a different truth.
 The email platform shows audience health.
 The link report shows clicks.
 The analytics dashboard shows landing-page traffic.
 The sponsor paid for one slot, so your answer needs one slot-level row.